mgechev/revive/README.md

 ### Command Line Flags

-Revive accepts only three command line parameters:
+Revive accepts three command line parameters:

 * `config` - path to config file in TOML format.
 * `exclude` - pattern for files/directories/packages to be excluded for linting.
 You can specify the files you want to exclude for linting either as package name (i.e. `github.com/mgechev/revive`), list them as individual files (i.e. `file.go file2.go`), directories (i.e. `./foo/...`), or any combination of the three.